Differentiable Structure Learning and Causal Discovery for General Binary Data: Related work

 \paragraph{Continuous DAG learning for discrete data} Only a handful of recent studies have extended differentiable structure learning to discrete data by imposing specific parametric forms on the conditionals.
 For example, most works \citep{zeng2022causal,bello2022dagma,deng2023optimizing} assume a linear SEM in which each discrete node’s probability is given by a logistic link on a linear combination of its parents.
 Such restrictive assumptions can fail to capture the rich, higher‐order dependencies present in general discrete distributions.
 Another line of work in differentiable structure learning studies nonlinear models via neural networks~\citep{zheng2020learning,lachapelle2019gradient,zhu2019causal}, which in principle could accommodate discrete inputs.
 However, these methods treat inputs as generic real‐valued vectors and do not formally address the unique features of discrete data, neither in theory nor in empirical evaluation.
-A recent contribution by \citet{deng2024markov} considers broad parametric families that include general binary distributions, but it remains unclear how to extend their approach to the discrete variables.
-Collectively, these limitations motivate the development of a truly general differentiable framework capable of learning arbitrary discrete causal relationships without relying on narrow parametric assumptions.
+A recent contribution by \citet{deng2024markov} proposes a general differentiable framework for parametric families, but the necessary details to connect generic parametrizations of discrete data to structure learning (in particular, the adjacency matrix), are missing.
+By contrast, one the of the key contributions in this work is to develop a tractable parametrization via the multivariate Bernoulli distribution that allows explicit representation of the adjacency matrix in a fully differentiable framework without restricting the class of discrete distributions.